Chocolate Peppermint Syrup

 Luckily, the chocolate chips worked perfectly, which I think we can all agree is a wonderful thing.
 Chopping bar chocolate is one of the messiest and annoying tasks out there—trust me, I had to chop pounds and pounds of chocolate during my time working at the bakery.
 Bar chocolate and chocolate chips are in no way substitutes for one another (most of the time, at least), but in this case, grab the easy stuff and don’t look back.

-I devoured it warm on top of vanilla ice cream, but I imagine it could be even more appreciated in homemade ice cream shakes, (mint) chocolate milk, or even drizzled on top of warm, gooey brownies.
-Hmm…brownies.
+I devoured it warm on top of vanilla ice cream, but I imagine it could be even more appreciated in homemade ice cream shakes, mint chocolate milk, or drizzled on top of warm, gooey brownies.

 - 2 ounces bittersweet chocolate chips

-- Combine water, granulated sugar, corn syrup, and cocoa powder with whisk in small saucepan and bring to a light boil over medium heat.
+- Combine the water, granulated sugar, corn syrup, and cocoa powder in a small saucepan.
+Whisk until smooth.
+Set over medium heat and bring to a low boil.

-- Remove from heat and immediately add peppermint extract and chocolate chips, stirring until all chocolate has incorporated.
+- Remove from the heat and immediately add the peppermint extract and chocolate chips, stirring until all of the chocolate has melted.